top of page

 Idea and concept development

-Rannvá Guðrunardóttir Niclasen (FO/DK)
+Rannvá Guðrunardóttir Niclasen (FO)

 Elias Bäckebjörk (NO)

-Rannvá Guðrunardóttir Niclasen (FO/DK)
+Rannvá Guðrunardóttir Niclasen (FO)

 Elias Bäckebjörk (NO)